The 15th of November is a day dedicated to fridges filled with USOs — unidentified shrivelled objects.

 In 2001, the E-Card companies posted it again as 15 November, not having realized that the scheme intended by Whirlpool was a moving date attached to the third Wednesday of the month, which would have made it the 14th of November in 2001.
 People with personal, home-spun websites compiling dates of special days included the 15th of November as “Clean Out Your Fridge Day”, and other people copied their lists and reposted them.

-At the same time, Whirlpool seems to have lost interest in it, or had its publicity lost amongst the voices of other sources saying the 15th.
+At the same time, Whirlpool seems to have lost interest in it, or had its publicity drowned out amongst the voices of other sources saying the 15th.
 CooksInfo.com was unable to find any publicity from Whirlpool on the matter from 2001 to 2003 inclusive.

 The 15th of November seems to make the most sense.
 People always have an easier time remembering fixed dates such as Christmas, than they do moving dates attached to a scheme they don’t understand, such as Easter is.
 And it does come right before the start of the holiday rush.
 In any event, through constant repetition of a misunderstanding, the 15th of November has indeed become Clean Out Your Refrigerator Day.